-The Regional District of Central Kootenay (RDCK) is legislated under the Freedom of Information and Protection of Privacy Act (the Act) to give the public a right of access to records.
+The Regional District of Central Kootenay (RDCK) is legislated under the British Columbia Freedom of Information and Protection of Privacy Act (the Act), which promotes accountability to the public and protection of personal privacy by:

-You have the right to request access to any records in the custody or under the control of the RDCK, including a record that contains your own personal information.
+The Act applies to all records in the custody or under the control of the RDCK, including a record that contains your own personal information.

 A record is defined in the Act as “books, documents, maps, drawings, photographs, letters, vouchers, papers and any other thing on which information is recorded or stored by graphic, electronic, mechanical or other means, but does not include a computer program or any other mechanism that produces records.”